 The concept of thermal energy storage has been around for many years and has seen effective industry use in various forms over the last 10-20 years.
 However, it has never been cost effective, or people just had not previously been willing to spend the money necessary to implement it.
 However, with the new decarbonization/electrification initiatives, and the phasing out of fossil fuels, this method has seen a renewed interest in research, and industry implementation.
 With all this renewed interest and research that has been performed, TES is becoming more and more viable as a solution to solve some if not most of the problems with current renewable energy sources.

 There are three main types of thermal energy storage: sensible heat, latent heat, and thermochemical heat.
 All three methods of TES have their pros and cons, but all are potentially viable sources of storage, and likely all three will be implemented in the ways and methods that make the most sense given their known limitations and strengths.
 Sensible heat has the benefit of being the cheapest of the 3 methods, and the oldest and most established method.
 The downside of this method though is it suffers from low energy volume and density and significant system efficiency problems [2].
 Latent heat has a much higher energy storage density, and greater efficiency, but has some major drawbacks, due to the phase change materials’ (PCM) highly corrosive nature [2].
 Latent heat also requires much more space from a system standpoint than sensible heat.
 Thermochemical TES (TCES) has both the highest energy storage density, as well being a smaller footprint.
-TCES does have some major drawback though.
+TCES does have some major drawbacks though.
 TCES can involve toxic chemicals and nasty cleanup operations after the lifespan of the system has been reached.
 While not as concerning as nuclear fission cleanup, it does suffer from some of the same concerns, and would likely face more political and environmental pressure than the other two methods.
 An illustration of TES in terms of each type’s potential for heat storage capacity, is show below in Figure: 1.

 Figure.
 1: TES Methods in Terms of Heat Storage Capacity.
 [2]